meritt/easymongo/readme.md

 ## Flow control

-You can use `easymongo` with [co](https://github.com/visionmedia/co) for generator based flow-control.
-For these purposes use the [co-easymongo](https://github.com/meritt/co-easymongo).
+You can use `easymongo` with [co](https://github.com/visionmedia/co) for promise/generator based flow-control.

 ## Author